vphantom/bwt/README.md

 * The current timestamp must be less than the token's `issued_at + expires`
 * The token's `issued_at` must be greater than the user's `logout_at` (or for admins, the impersonated user's `admin_logout_at`)

+### NONCE Flag

-Tokens with the `nonce` flag set must not be used for HTTP cookies: remove the flag first.
+Tokens with the NONCE flag set must not be used for HTTP cookies.
+Web sites receiving such tokens should:

-Links sent with a nonce token should lead to a doorway page greeting the user, saying they're logging in securely, and offering a POST submit button to complete the login procedure.
-The page being posted to must then set the appropriate logout timestmap to 2 seconds ago to invalidate the nonce token.
+* Display a doorway page greeting the user, saying they're logging in securely and offering a POST submit button to complete the process.
+* The form must include the NONCE token in a hidden field.
+* The form's target must refresh the token _without_ the NONCE flag (probably as a `Secure HttpOnly` cookie).
+* The target page must also set the user's `logout_at` (or `admin_logout_at` if there is an `admin_id`) to 10 seconds ago, to make room for timing issues.

 ### Logout From Everywhere

-When a user requests logging out, its `logout_at` timestamp is touched (`admin_logout_at` if the session is an admin impersonating a the user) and a new token must be emitted with cleared credentials.
+When a user requests logging out, its `logout_at` (or `admin_logout_at` if the token has an `admin_id`) is touched and a new token must be emitted with cleared credentials.
 (Or if there is nothing left in the token beyond its own timestamp and expiration, the cookie could be deleted outright.)

 ### Refreshing

-Issue new web tokens when the ephemeral part of the payload (if any) changed or when at least 20% of the expiration has elapsed.
+Issue new web tokens when the ephemeral part of the payload (if any) changed or when at least 20% of the expiration time has elapsed.

 ## ACKNOWLEDGEMENTS